 In Austria, the Austrian Trade Law of 1994 (Novelle 2002) prohibits the offer of direct sale to an individual consumer of food supplement and cosmetic products.
-The provision, however, has generally not been enforced in recent years and sales made via the Internet or mail order or made to a nonconsumer distributor do not fall under this prohibition.
+The provision, however, has generally not been enforced in recent years and sales made via the Internet or mail order or made to a non-consumer distributor do not fall under this prohibition.
 The Austrian Trade Law is predominantly administered through the National Ministry of Economy and Labor.
 Our business operations within Austria are conducted from beyond the borders of Austria, which is the common practice in our industry.
 Our distributors qualify as "traders" for purposes of Austrian state and municipal laws.
 Traders are regulated by the local chambers of commerce and must obtain licenses from the respective chambers of commerce.
-Regulation of food supplements and consumer Protection Law (2006), supporting ordinances to this law, the Food Supplement Law, and the Austrian Food Codex, which is primarily administered by the National Ministry of Health, Office for Health and Food Security, and the Local Health Authority.
+Regulation of food supplements and cosmetics is generally harmonized throughout the EU and must conform to EU standards.
+Austrian-specific food regulations include the Food Safety and Consumer Protection Law (2006), supporting ordinances to this law, the Food Supplement Law, and the Austrian Food Codex, which is primarily administered by the National Ministry of Health, Office for Health and Food Security, and the Local Health Authority.